BOOKSVP/api-docs/source/index.html.md

 | `status`   | `false` | The invite status.
 Can be `active` or `declined` |

 # Webhooks
-Webhook endpoints can be configured for key webhook event notifications via the [organisation developer page](https://app.artsvp.com/settings/developer).
-Here you will find the ability to add and modify webhook endpoints for your organisation, in addition to monitoring activity for said endpoints.
-These are useful when monitoring key resource events such as _Booking_ creation or _Event_ publishing.
+Webhook endpoints can be configured to receive notifications for key events via the [organisation developer page](https://app.artsvp.com/settings/developer).
+This interface allows you to add, modify, and monitor webhook endpoints for your organisation.
+Webhooks are particularly valuable for tracking important resource events like booking confirmations or event publications in real-time.

 ## The webhook endpoint

 > The webhook endpoint

-The webhook endpoint UX consists of key parts for any traditional webhook endpoint.
-These include the URL that recieves the webhook event notifications.
-A signing secret for additional security.
-An API version that will dictate the data format provided.
-A status to control whether or not the endpoint is active or inactive, and an option set to select which event notifications you wish to recieve at that endpoint.
+The webhook endpoint configuration includes several standard components: a destination URL that receives webhook event notifications, a signing secret for enhanced security, an API version selector that determines the data format, a status toggle to set the endpoint as active or inactive, and event type options that let you choose which notifications to receive at this endpoint.

 ## Response requirements & Retry policy

 > Reponse requirements & Retry policy

-Any configured webhook endpoint is _must return a successful 200_ response upon event notification.
-If anything but a 200 response is returned ARTSVP will register that as a failed attempt at sending that event notification.
-ARTSVP will then attempt to retry that same event notification up to 9 additional times, exponentially spaced out over time for a total of 10 attempts per a single event notification.
-If ARTSVP recieves 10 failed attempts across 10 different event notifications, a total of 100 failed attempts, in a row we will move the endpoint into an _Error_ status.
+Your webhook endpoint **must return a successful 200 response** when receiving an event notification.
+Any other response code will be logged as a failed delivery attempt.
+When a delivery fails, ARTSVP will retry the same notification 9 additional times at exponentially increasing time intervals, for a total of 10 attempts per event notification.
+If we encounter 10 consecutive failed event notifications (100 failed attempts total), your endpoint will be automatically moved to an _Error_ status.

-When an endpoint moves into an _Error_ status ARTSVP will no longer attempt to send event notifications to that endpoint.
-We will continue to record event notifications during that time, and upon request to support@artsvp.com we can release those event notifications after moving the status from _Error_ to _Active_. *As a note, if the endpoint status is moved to _Inactive_ ARTSVP _will not_ record event notifications for that endpoint.
+When an endpoint is in _Error_ status, ARTSVP stops sending event notifications but continues recording them.
+Contact support@artsvp.com to release these stored notifications after you've fixed your endpoint and we've changed its status back to _Active_.
+Note that if you manually set an endpoint to _Inactive_, ARTSVP will not record or store any event notifications for that endpoint.

 ## The outbound webhook event object